selfcustody/krux/docs/getting-started/usage/navigating-the-main-menu.en.md

 <img src="../../../img/maixpy_m5stickv/backup-stackbit-125.png" align="right">
 <img src="../../../img/maixpy_amigo/backup-stackbit-150.png" align="right">

 Words are converted to their BIP-39 numeric indexes, then each of the four digits is converted to a sum of 1,2,4 or 8.
+This option does not print even if a printer driver is set.

 <div style="clear: both"></div>